-This post analyzes some design changes implemented at another blog, Tutorial9.net, that vastly improved user experience and in turn made the site more successful.
+This case study analyzes some design changes implemented at the site Tutorial9.net, a publications that offers tutorials, articles, and downloadable resources.
+The new design that vastly improved user experience and in turn made the site more successful.
 After the redesign, the rate of subscribers per day nearly doubled, and pageviews increased by over 50 percent.

-There is not always a right and wrong in the business of usability.
-Principals generally remain the same, but a solution for one site is not always going to adapt perfectly to another site.
-My goal with this post is not to tell you how to solve a specific problem, but instead how you can start approaching similar obstacles.
+There is no one-size-fits-all design in the business of usability.
+While best practices and general principles apply, a solution for one site is not going to adapt perfectly to another site.
+My goal with this post is not to explain how to solve a specific problem, but instead how other UX designers can approach similar obstacles.

 The Old and the New

-One of the best ways to determine usability, satisfaction, and success for a site all at once is to setup some measurable goals.
-Goals allow for relative measurements (ie: do we see more conversions/sales now that before we implemented this design change?).
+One of the best ways to measure usability, satisfaction, and success for a site all at once is to set up some goals, and then measure success against those goals.
+Goals allow us to measure, whether we’re looking for more conversions, or a more specific audience.
 In other words, goals allow us to determine if things work better or worse than they did before.

 Some measurable factors of success at Tutorial9.net include pageviews per day, and subscribers per day.
 Essentially, the site is considered more successful if users are exploring more pages, and subscribing to the content which in turn may bring them back in the future.
-Similar goals on other sites may include how many products a user purchases, money spent, or users that opt in to a special offer or newsletter that informs of other products & services.
+Similar goals on other sites may include how many products a user purchases, money spent, or users that opt in to a special offer or newsletter that will then inform them of other products and services.

 Redesigning the Home Page

 One of the biggest problems with the original index page was the amount of content shown before the fold.
-Generally speaking, users were only interested in the first two posts linked to from the home page, since that was all they saw on first glance.
+Generally speaking, users were only interested in the first two posts displayed on the home page, since that was all they saw on first glance.

 If a user can’t find what they are looking for immediately, they often won’t search much further.
 With a homepage that on first glance only offers two articles, the original design didn’t provide users with a whole lot to look at.
 The featured post couldn’t be taken away; being a blog that features articles where timeliness isn’t a real factor, it was important to keep some sort of “Featured Post” section that showcased the most important posts from around the blog.

-This meant keeping a prominent featured section, while at the same time showing multiple other articles users may find interest in.
+This meant keeping a prominent featured section, while at the same time showing multiple other articles users might be interested to see.

-The solution that seemed to work best was a slideshow that featured several prominent articles in the same space — and then shrinking the amount of space the old post listing took up to allow for more posts to be shown in less space.
+The solution they found was a slideshow that featured several prominent articles in the same space.
+They also shrunk the amount of space the old post listing took up, to allow for more posts to be displayed in less space.

 Recent Posts in the old design offered many useless options to users.
 Included in the listings were names of the author, a strange bubble that may or may not link to the comments of the post (there wasn’t really a way for a user to know on first glance), and links to several different categories of the blog — which were NEVER used by a typical viewer.
 The new design addressed these hindrances in one of the best ways to approach useless features: get rid of them.